General selection models: Bernstein duality and minimal ancestral structures: Summary of main results

-\begin{remark} The specific class of selection terms exposed in \eqref{eq:str-d} was already studied in \citep{gonzalezcasanova2018} and contains the classical case of genic selection. \end{remark} \begin{remark} Dualities for diffusion processes in population genetics have been studied by~\citet{shiga1981} (see his Lem.~2.1, Lem.~2.2).
-His approach leads to a moment duality penalised by a Feynmann--Kac term.
-In contrast, our dual process has a larger state space, a more involved duality function, but no Feynman-Kac correction. \end{remark}
+\begin{remark} \citet{gonzalezcasanova2018} considered drift terms of the form ${-x(1-x)\sum_{i\geq0}s_ix^i}$ for a non-negative decreasing sequence $(s_i)_{i\in\Nb_0}$.
+They establish a moment duality to the line-counting process of an ASG.
+If $(s_i)_{i\in\Nb_0}$ has finite support, then their result agrees with Corollary~\ref{coro:bernstein-duality}--(2). \end{remark}

 \begin{remark}[Mutation-selection models] The particular form of our drift term excludes models with mutations.
-In particular cases of selection, \citep{EGT10,barbour2000,etheridge2009} obtain a weighted moment duality. \citep{GJL2016} further extend this to models with recombination.
-In the diploid mutations-selection equation (i.e. if $\Lambda=0$ in~\eqref{eq:SDEoriginal02} and $s$ is a specific linear polynomial), \citep{BCH2018interaction} formulate an ASG-based dual process that takes value in the weighted ternary trees.
+For some forms of selection, \citep{EGT10,barbour2000,etheridge2009} obtain a weighted moment duality. \citep{GJL2016} further extend this to models with recombination.
+A moment duality for $\Lambda$-Wright--Fisher processes with mutation and genic selection is established in \cite{CM19}.
+For the diploid mutation-selection equation (i.e. if $\Lambda=0$ in~\eqref{eq:SDEoriginal02} and $d$ is a specific cubic polynomial), \citep{BCH2018interaction} formulate an ASG-based dual process on weighted trees.
 We believe that by introducing suitable operators that reflect mutations in the ancestral structures, the Bernstein duality translates to this framework. \end{remark}